 According to a study at the Medical University of Seoul, South Korea, the majority of med students don’t write emails professionally.
-One of the main things they get wrong?
-Their email signature.
+One of the main things that lead to such levels of unprofessionalism?
+The email signature.

 The important thing to remember is that you’re an ambassador of your med school.
-So create a signature they’d be happy with.
+Create a signature they’d be happy with.

 If your med school doesn’t have anything to refer to when it comes to making an email signature then ask the physicians or staff in your university’s medical education office.